isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 ```

 An outlier was seen on the histogram of the ratio variable.
 When in doubt, always clarify with the researcher whether or not the data could be spurious.
+There were also large amounts of missing data in bp.2s and bp.2d.
 Also note that there were only 9 underweight participants.
 As the distribution of patients in this category was too narrow, the underweight and normal BMI categories were combined to form a single category.

 ```